melsman/melsman.github.io/cv.md

-the 2008 International Conference on Compiler Construction (CC'08), the 2007 Nordic Workshop on Secure IT Systems (NordSec'07), the 2005 ACM SIGPLAN Workshop on ML (ML'05), held in Tallinn, Estonia, September 2005.
-I have also served as programme co-chair for the 2006 ACM Workshop on Semantics, Program Analysis, and Computing Environments for Memory Management (SPACE'06), held in South Carolina, January 2006 and for the 2016 ACM SIGPLAN 3rd International Workshop on Libraries, Languages and Compilers for Programming (ARRAY'2016).
+the 2008 International Conference on Compiler Construction (CC'08), the 2007 Nordic Workshop on Secure IT Systems (NordSec'07), the 2005 ACM SIGPLAN Workshop on ML (ML'05), held in Tallinn, Estonia, September 2005, ARRAY'17, and ICFP'18.
+I have also served as programme co-chair for the 2006 ACM Workshop on Semantics, Program Analysis, and Computing Environments for Memory Management (SPACE'06), held in South Carolina, January 2006 and for the 2016 ACM SIGPLAN 3rd International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY'2016).

 #### PhD Students